RomainTrm/Blog/content/posts/state-based-and-event-based-approaches/index.md

 ## THINKING IN STATES

-This representation of the human memory seemed rather natural to me until my colleague Mickael gave me a counter-argument : sometimes you now something has changed, you can express the change over time, but you're just unable to explain what caused this change.
+This representation of the human memory seemed rather natural to me until my colleague Mickael gave me a counter-argument : sometimes you know something has changed, you can express the change over time, but you're just unable to explain what caused this change.

 We could argue that in such cases, we memorize that "well, something changed" but it doesn't sound natural.